just1ngray/pyfig/tutorial/04_evaluators.md

 ## Substitution behaviour

-When a template is found within a string, the evaluated template is interpolated into the string.
+When a template is found within a string, the evaluated template is interpolated into that string.

 ```yaml
 example_yaml_config: Hello, ${{var.name}}!